 The year 2021 has just started and spring is around the corner.
-Time to brush up on your Insta-edit skills, and browse through some inspiration, so you can take the the gram by storm.
+Time to brush up on your Insta-edit skills, so you can take the the gram by storm.

 If you want to mingle with the TikToks kids, you need your stuff to be seen in the reels.
 One way to go about it is what we’ve been seeing from Bobby Bills.
 Apparently the ultra slow mo skate edit is having a come back, if you can’t tell if it’s real or the intro to the newest Tony Hawk Game, you’re doing it right.